bbaillif/genbench3d/README.md

 # Details
-Under the hood, the GenBench3D is transforming the molecule list (generated molecules and training molecules) into a `ConfEnsembleLibrary`, a structure that groups the conformations of the same molecule (i.e. molecule topological graph and stereochemistry) into unique `ConfEnsemble` (wrapper around a single RDKit molecule), under a default name that is the SMILES representation
+Under the hood, the GenBench3D is transforming the molecule list (generated molecules or training molecules) into a `ConfEnsembleLibrary`, a structure that groups the conformations of the same molecule (i.e. molecule topological graph and stereochemistry) into unique `ConfEnsemble` (wrapper around a single RDKit molecule having multiple Conformer), under a default name that is the SMILES representation
 ```python
 from conf_ensemble import ConfEnsembleLibrary
 cel = ConfEnsembleLibrary.from_mol_list(mol_list)
 ```
-`cel.library` is a dictionary in the form {SMILES: conf_ensemble}
+`cel.library` is a dictionary in the form {SMILES (or other specified name): conf_ensemble}
 `conf_ensemble.mol` gives the RDKit molecule containing each listed conformation of that molecule in the original `mol_list`

-You have different ways on inputing molecules in the benchmark.
+You have different ways of inputing molecules in the benchmark.
 If the model generated xyz coordinates in an ASE db (i.e. GSchNet) you can use the ASEDBReader
 ```python
 ase_db_path = "your favorite path"